-A schedule with specific content areas is posted to the Canvas M.D.
-Clerkships AY2024-2025 Doctoring 3 page including due dates for all assignments.
-Students are expected to review the content weekly before class to prepare for active participation.
+- A schedule with specific content areas is posted to the Canvas M.D.
+Clerkships AY2025-2026 Doctoring 3 homepage including due dates for all assignments. - Students are expected to review the content weekly before class to prepare for active participation.